jounijoh/Portfolio-Frontend/README.md

 The `SkillsSection` component displays the technologies and skills I've learned, organized by categories.
 This section fetches the skills data from a backend service (specified by an environment variable) and displays them using styled components.

-- **Fetching Data**: Skills data is fetched from a backend service using Axios.
-The URL for this service is provided by an environment variable `VITE_VERCEL_FETCH_URL`.
+- **Fetching Data**: All content data is fetched from a backend service using Axios.

 - **Dynamic UI Interaction**: Clicking on a skill expands its description, providing more context about the selected technology or skill.

-- **Responsive Design**: The skills section, along with its components, is designed to be responsive, adjusting seamlessly to mobile and desktop views.
+- **Responsive Design**: All sections, along with their components, are designed to be responsive, adjusting seamlessly to mobile and desktop views.